-Yet, foam cushions typically last no longer than six to 12 months and should be checked regularly to ensure they are providing comfort and pressure relief.
+Foam cushions typically last six to 12 months and should be checked regularly to ensure they are providing adequate pressure relief and are still comfortable.

 Cooling wheelchair pads are similar to cooling cushions people use on car seats and office chairs.
 They are specifically designed to reduce heat build-up and moisture from underneath the legs and buttocks that occur from extensive sitting.